loxilb-io/loxilbdocs/docs/perf.md

 Transfer/sec:  3.31MB
 ```

-As a baseline, we compare the numbers with loopback test i.e running *wrk* in the same host as the webserver
+As a baseline, we compare the numbers with loopback test i.e running *wrk* in the same host as the webserver.
 ```
 root@loxilb:/home/loxilb # wrk -t8 -c400 -d30s http://127.0.0.1:5001/
 Running 30s test @ http://127.0.0.1:5001/